andela-jwan/rails_testing_with_capybara/README.md

     So, let's create a Suya model where a suya belongs to a Vendor and a Vendor has_many suyas.

-    Before we create the model, let's drop down a level and create a unit test for vendors.
+    Before we create the model, let's drop down a level and create a unit test for Suya.

     ```Bash
     rails g rspec:model Suya